Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Introduction

-Furthermore, coverage criteria require full access to the internals of the DNN state or training data, both of which are often not available to testers especially when the DNN model is proprietary and provided by a third-party.
-Thus, in our project, we focus on black-box input diversity metrics in order to provide guidance on how to assess test suites or select test cases for DNNs.
-We target diversity since it has been successfully used in testing regular software systems~\cite{biagiola2019diversity,hemmati2015prioritizing,feldt2016test}.
+Furthermore, coverage criteria require full access to the internals of the DNN state or training data, both of which are often not available to testers, especially when the DNN model is proprietary and provided by a third party.
+Thus, in our project, we focus on black-box input diversity metrics to provide guidance on how to assess test suites or select test cases for DNNs.
+We target diversity because it has been successfully used in testing software systems~\cite{biagiola2019diversity,hemmati2015prioritizing,feldt2016test}.
 Intuitively, relying on diverse test inputs should increase the exploration of the fault space and thus increase the fault detection capability of a given test input set.
-We therefore propose and investigate black-box diversity metrics for DNNs, investigate their relationships with coverage metrics, and analyse their association to fault detection.
-In other words, this paper focuses on the fundamental assumptions related to the relationship between testing criteria (i.e., coverage and diversity metrics) and faults in DNNs.
-However, we do not investigate in this paper how these testing criteria might be used for specific testing scenarios such as the selection, minimization, or generation of test sets.
-Nonetheless, investigating the relationship between DNN faults and testing criteria is an essential step for selecting proper testing criteria, independent of any specific purpose.
+Further, we target black-box metrics that do not require executing test inputs on the DNN under test since this is a strong practical impediment in many application contexts, such as when dealing with large models and large databases of unlabeled inputs.
+We also target black-box metrics that are model-independent and do not rely on the outputs of DNNs under test because they cannot be trusted when the models are not accurate~\cite{li2019boosting}.
+Based on these requirements, we propose and investigate black-box diversity metrics for DNNs that rely on inputs' features, investigate their relationships with coverage metrics and analyze their association with fault detection.
+In other words, this paper focuses on the fundamental assumptions related to the relationship between testing criteria (i.e. coverage and diversity metrics) and faults in DNNs.
+However, this paper does not investigate how these testing criteria might be used for specific testing scenarios such as the selection, minimization or generation of test sets.
+Nonetheless, investigating the relationship between DNN faults and testing criteria is an essential step for selecting proper criteria, independent of any specific purpose.